M39 armored utility vehicle

-The M39 Armored Utility Vehicle (T41) was an American armored vehicle designed during the Second World War, which saw service in that conflict and in the Korean War.
+The M39 armored utility vehicle (T41) is an American armored vehicle designed during the Second World War, which saw service in that conflict and in the Korean War.
 Like a number of vehicles of this type, it was built using an existing chassis, that of the M18 Hellcat.

 History

 Development and World War II

 In March 1944, the United States Army Ordnance Department authorized the conversion of two M18 tank destroyers as prime movers for the 3-inch Gun M5 on Carriage M6, a towed antitank gun used by tank destroyer battalions, and armored command and reconnaissance vehicles.
 The vehicles were respectively designated the T41 and T41E1.
 Tests were "highly successful," but the Ordnance Department decided that the configuration of the T41E1, which allowed for easy conversion between a prime mover or command vehicle, would suit the needs of the program, so work on the T41 was stopped; when equipped as a prime mover or command vehicle, the vehicles would still respectively be referred to as T41 or T41E1, however.

 The T41 was equipped with an SCR-610 radio and stowage space for 42 rounds of 3-inch ammunition.
 It had a crew of two, and could seat up to eight passengers.
 The T41E1 had an SCR-506 or SCR-608 radio in addition to the SCR-610, with an auxiliary generator.
 It could carry up to seven passengers.
 A bazooka and three antitank mines were provided for self-defense in the reconnaissance role.
 On 26 June 1944, the Ordnance Committee approved the production of 650 T41 prime movers from early M18 Hellcat tank destroyers that had been returned under Ordnance directive to the Buick factory that March to fix problems with their transmission gear ratios, as well as incorporate the latest modifications.
-In November 1944, the number of T41s to be produced was reduced to 640 and the design was standardized as the Armored Utility Vehicle M39.
+In November 1944, the number of T41s to be produced was reduced to 640 and the design was standardized as the armored utility vehicle M39.
 Ten additional T41s were converted to T41E1 configuration for testing at the request of the European Theater, but the T41E1 was never standardized.
-Both variants saw limited service beginning in April 1945, immediately before the and of World War II in Europe, in particular because the 3-inch gun had begun to be phased out of service in early 1945 in favor of self-propelled tank destroyers.
+Both variants saw limited service beginning in April 1945, immediately before the end of World War II in Europe, in particular because the 3-inch gun had begun to be phased out of service in early 1945 in favor of self-propelled tank destroyers.
 In March 1945, reports from Europe indicated it would be desirable to develop an armored roof for the open-topped M39.